 Migrant perspectives on Chinese immigration

-Our project “Chinese Immigration Law and Policy” investigates the social dynamics and outcomes of the implementation of the new exit-entry law of 2012 by focusing on the actions of state and non-state actors, including legislators, administrators and (im)migrants.
-It focuses on two sites: Beijing where the national legislator is located, and Guangzhou as a centre of commerce and foreign, in particular African (im)migration.
-As an Africanist and social anthropologist, I engage with the following questions: How do African migrants view and experience the implementation of the new exit-entry law?
-Which institutions represent their interests and how can they assist foreigners?
-How do African migrants relate their experiences in China with migration and citizenship discourses in other destinations and/or in their home countries?
+Our project 'Chinese Immigration Law and Policy' investigates the social dynamics and outcomes of the implementation of the new exit-entry law of 2012 by studying the actions of state and non-state actors, including legislators, administrators, and (im)migrants.
+It focuses on two sites: Beijing where the national legislator is located, and Guangzhou as a centre of commerce and foreign - in particular African - (im)migration.
+On my part, I engage with the following questions: How does the new exit-entry law impact on African migrants, including traders, business people, and students?
+How do they view and respond to the law's implementation which varies in different locations?
+How do African migrants relate their experiences in China to discourses on migration and citizenship in other destinations and/or in their home countries?

-- Lai Pik Chan: Foreign English teachers in China - opportunities and challenges.
+- Lai Pik Chan: Foreign English teachers in China - opportunities and challenges (start 2015)